M06-Unit 9 Secure your virtual hub using Azure Firewall Manager

 In this task you will first create your firewall policy, then secure your hub.
 The firewall policy will define collections of rules to direct traffic on one or more Secured virtual hubs.

-2. From Firewall Manager, from the Overview page, select View Azure Firewall Policies.
+2. In the Firewall Manager blade, select Azure Firewall Policies.

 4. On Resource group, select fw-manager-rg.